acfatah/conventions-standards-and-guidelines/README.md

 2. **Extensibility**: Components combine with other components to create new behaviors.

-3. Replaceability
-Components with similar functionality can be swapped.
+3. **Replaceability**: Components with similar functionality can be swapped.

-4. Encapsulation
-Components are self-contained and expose functionality through interfaces while hiding the details of internal processes.
+4. **Encapsulation**: Components are self-contained and expose functionality through interfaces while hiding the details of internal processes.

-5. Independence
-Components have minimal dependencies on other components and can operate in different environments and contexts.
+5. **Independence**: Components have minimal dependencies on other components and can operate in different environments and contexts.

 ### <a name='ModelViewandControllerMVC'></a>Model, View and Controller (MVC)